-To get back from Uchisar to Goreme town-center it is a 40-minute walk or I’ve heard there is a shuttle.
+To get back from Uchisar to Goreme town-center it is a 40-minute walk or you can take the local bus for$1.
 We started walking but a local picked us up and dropped us back.
 Another hitchhiking win in Cappadocia.

 HOW TO GET TO LOVE VALLEY IN CAPPADOCIA

 The most popular region for tourists to stay while exploring Cappadocia is a town called Goreme.
 Uchisar is the other nearby town, which is also an option but Goreme is the popular choice by far.
 Goreme is packed with hotels, restaurants, and cafes, while Uchisar is a little quieter.

 From Goreme town center to Love Valley is 3km, which takes 5-10 minutes by driving.
 It’s important to note that when you put ‘Love Valley’ into Google Maps, it will lead you to the viewpoint, which is kind of above Love Valley.
 The road you want to begin the trail leads you into the heart of Love Valley and after 15 minutes of walking, you will look up to your right and see all of the tourists up at the viewpoint.